kasper-piskorski/docs/pages/documentation/6-resources/faq.md

 tail -f grakn.log
 ```

+### What are the differences between a batch graph load and a normal graph load?

+The batch load is faster for larger datasets because it ignores some consistency checks, on the assumption that you have pre-filtered your data.
+Checks ignored include:

+*  When looking up concepts any duplicates which are found are ignored and a random one is returned.
+*  When creating a relation it is possible for an entity to be doubly associated with a role.
+This is later cleaned up by engine.
+*  Concepts with duplicate ids can be inserted.
+*  Duplicate relations can also be inserted.

+Ignoring these checks allows data to be processed much faster at the risk of breaking consistency.

 ### Can I run Grakn on an existing Cassandra Platform?

 By default, Grakn is shipped with TitanDB, which in turn relies on Cassandra.
 When you call `grakn.sh start`, this starts a Cassandra instance and then starts the Grakn server.
 You are not bound to use our instance of Cassandra, and can make adjustments to the settings in the `.properties` file in the `conf/main` directory of the Grakn, e.g. to make Titan use your Cassandra instance.